Tutorial Gateway

 arrayPrint(byteArray);

 When the compiler reaches the above statement, the compiler will jump to the following function.
-From the below code snippet, you can observe that we used the Foreach Loop to iterate the Byte Array.
+From the code snippet below, we used the Foreach Loop to iterate the Byte Array.
 Then we are printing every array element using the System.out.println statement.

 public static void arrayPrint(byte[] anByteArray) {